-8 Top-Rated Tourist Attractions in Sydney's Darling Harbour
+9 Top-Rated Tourist Attractions in Sydney's Darling Harbour

 In the evening, when the lights of the city ignite, the precinct buzzes with action.
 Darling Harbour also encompasses Cockle Bay and King Street Wharf, which are packed with popular restaurants and cafés.
-Whether you want to entertain the kids, shop for souvenirs, or dine by the water, Darling Harbour is an ideal family destination with plenty of fun things to do for young and old.
+Come here on a Friday night, and you'll be treated to a spectacular fireworks show.

-1 Australian National Maritime Museum
+1. Australian National Maritime Museum

 You can learn all about Australia's fascinating seafaring past at the Australian National Maritime Museum.
 Highlights include the chance to board a replica of Captain Cook's ship, the HMB Endeavour, and a navy submarine and destroyer.

 Address: 2 Murray Street, Darling Harbour

-2 WILD LIFE Sydney Zoo
+2. WILD LIFE Sydney Zoo

-If you're an animal lover and can't squeeze a wilderness adventure into your itinerary, this is a great place to get up close to some charismatic Aussie creatures while wandering through recreated Australian habitats.
+If you're an animal lover and can't squeeze a wilderness adventure into your itinerary, this is a great place to visit.
+You can get up close to some charismatic Aussie creatures while wandering through recreated Australian habitats.

 Address: 1-5 Wheat Road, Darling Harbour

-3 SEA LIFE Sydney Aquarium
+3. SEA LIFE Sydney Aquarium

-Right next to WILD LIFE Sydney Zoo, the SEA LIFE Sydney Aquarium contains the world's largest collection of Australian marine creatures, including sharks, dugongs, stingrays, turtles, platypuses, and penguins.
+Right next to WILD LIFE Sydney Zoo, the SEA LIFE Sydney Aquarium contains the world's largest collection of Australian marine creatures.
+Favorites include sharks, dugongs, stingrays, turtles, platypuses, and penguins.

 Address: 1-5 Wheat Road, Darling Harbour, Sydney